-Switch off the Christmas lights.
 It’s hard to keep a lid on the electricity costs during the holidays!
 Keeping your Christmas lights lit can put quite a dent in your electricity bill.

 If you want to save on the electric bill you need to make sure that you switch these lights off when they aren’t in use.
 Don’t forget to turn them out before going to bed!

 As an exception you could invest in some energy saving light bulbs; this will save you a lot of money and still keep your home lit up.

 Over 1.7 billion Christmas cards are sent over the Christmas holidays.
 These cards just get thrown away after a short period of time.

 There are in fact recyclable Christmas cards which are available to purchase.
 As an alternative you could even send Christmas cards via e-mail.

 Or, you could send gifts to friends which do not require wrapping.
 For example, why not send your relative or friend a gift card instead?

 Once you have used your tree you can simply move it out to your yard until the following year.
 A real Christmas tree will look a lot better than an artificial one and have a more Christmassy feel to it.

 Rather than being unappreciative, you could easily donate gifts to a charity instead.
 Local charities will be thankful of receiving any gifts which you may not want.

 This tip is quite straightforward, save money by using the same decorations each year.
-You can easily store away your decorations somewhere safe and they will still be ideal to use the following year.
+You can easily store away your decorations in a safe crush proof storage case and they will still be ideal to use the following year.

 Now you have a number of useful tips on how to save money and recycle around Christmas time!
 Think about the environment this year round and also save a lot of money on utility bills by following these tips.